Four Seasons: Variations in American Vitalist Film Comedy

 Roman Holiday is then a tour de force demonstration that at least the Performance variant of Langerian vitalism can be made not only demonstrably risible but also highly memorable, many of the scenes mentioned having become classics in themselves.

-Exactly the same arguments for Performance vitalism apply to the close-ups of Princess Anya with the exception that Ann’s expressions are exquisitely yet subtly shifting throughout, Anya is a woman who has made up her mind—made up her mind to hold to duty, to play out the game of choreographed royalty, to embody the grace and charm recommended to Prince Karl in Student Prince.
+Exactly the same arguments for Performance vitalism apply to the close-ups of Princess Ann in this final scene, with the exception that Ann’s expressions are exquisitely yet subtly shifting throughout.
+Ann is a woman who has made up her mind—made up her mind to hold to duty, to play out the game of choreographed royalty, to embody the grace and charm recommended to Prince Karl in Student Prince.